sdebruyn/wercker-step-hugo-theme-check/README.md

 ## How it works

 1. Downloads and installs hugo
-1. Creates a new site with a single post
+1. Clones https://github.com/spf13/HugoBasicExample as an example website to test the theme
 1. The theme is put in the themes folder
 1. The `hugo check` command is used to validate the syntax
-1. The `hugo build` command is used to make sure the site build with your theme
+1. The `hugo build` command is used to make sure the site builds with your theme

 ## Configuration

 Every parameter is optional.
 If you don't provide it, a default value will be used.

 * `version` (between quotes): the version of hugo you want to use (default: *the latest version*)
-* `name`: the name of your theme (default: *mytheme*)
+* `theme`: the name of your theme (default: *mytheme*)

 ### Docker stack example